Tim123467/entry-point/README.md

 The other programs listed below currently do not have Python versions.

 4) A program that translates the output of EntryPointProbabilities.java into wikitext.
 It is "EntryPointProbabilitiesWikitext.java".
 5) A program that gives the uniformity of each mission and tactic.
+If you imagine each combination of missions and tactics (ex.
+The Blacksite stealth) having their own barchart listing every possible modifier and their frequency, the uniformity is a measure of how close to uniform that barchart is.